IEA may release oil reserves as soon as September: report

 It cited a diplomatic source as saying a British cabinet official had discussed the move in Washington in recent days.

-Last Friday, IEA Executive Director Maria van der Hoeven said there was “no reason for a release,” and that no other IEA member was considering such a measure.
+Last Friday, the executive director of the International Energy Agency, Maria van der Hoeven, said there was “no reason for a release,” and that no other IEA member was considering such a measure.
 She said then that she had not been in contact with the White House over possible intervention.

 The IEA was not immediately available for comment on Friday, but an agency spokesperson had told the journal that the agency “continuously monitors the oil market and remains in close contact with its member countries’ governments so that it stands ready to act swiftly if needed and appropriate”.